This post may contain affiliate links. Please see my disclosure policy for details.

 These quarries were also used long after the Ancient Egyptians were no longer a civilisation.

-They were famously run by the ancient Greeks in the Greco-Roman era and still used to this very day.
+They were famously run by the ancient Greeks in the Greco-Roman era and are still used to this very day.

 The Unfinished Obelisk is over 3,500 years old and an important historical site as it allowed us to study how the ancient Egyptians were able to make these huge structures.
 By hand and way before any sort of industrial machines.